nfagerlund/note_systems/README.md

 In physical space I can't remember where I set things down, and I compensate by predicting the first place I'll try to look for something and just setting it down _there._ This is all the way ass-backwards, but it _does_ at least work (whereas remembering doesn't) and I've gotten quite good at it.

 I wasn't thinking about that back when I made FMP, but I think it's that exact same workaround.
 Just guess which text file you'll open first at the moment when you need this info, and put it in _that_ file.
-That's also why it's so important to not have any friction when appending to files that don't exist yet; since I'm choosing files from the perspective of my future self, I'm thinking of them as already present, and having to explicitly create the file always felt like someone was asking me to repeat myself just to troll me.
+That's also why it's so important to not have any friction when appending to files that don't exist yet; since I'm choosing files from the perspective of my future self, I'm thinking of them as already present, and having to explicitly create the file always felt like someone was trolling me by asking me to repeat myself (when really they heard me just fine the first time).

-The fact that this is all plain text is pretty important.
-When I got my first iPhone, I could bring it all along with me immediately (in a limited sort of way) without having to wait for someone to build an app that could read its weird tag database or whatever.
-And it's easy to do other weird stuff with note files whenever I need to.
+Having this all in plain text has come in handy — when I got my first iPhone, I could bring it all along with me immediately (in a limited sort of way) without having to wait for someone to build an app that could read its weird tag database or whatever.
+And it's easy to do other odd stuff with note files whenever I need to.
 (Pipe them through grep, idk, whatever really.)

 ### Reference Implementation (Mac and iOS)

 #### On Your Mac:

 1. Get [FastScripts](https://red-sweater.com/fastscripts/), or some other way to assign global keyboard shortcuts for arbitrary shell scripts and AppleScripts.
 1. Get [LaunchBar](https://www.obdev.at/products/launchbar/), or some other tool that, when invoked with a directory of files, lets you incrementally search by typing part of a filename.
-(I think Alfred is the one that's popular these days, but I haven't tried it.)
+(I think Alfred is the one that's popular these days, but I haven't tried it.
+Back when I originally built this, I was still using Quicksilver for everything.)
-1. Make a folder in your iCloud Drive called `Lists`, then put a symlink to it in the root of your home folder for convenience.
+1. Make a folder in your iCloud Drive called `Lists`, then put a symlink to it in the root of your home folder.
     - iCloud Drive subfolders are in a weird spot on disk!
 The easiest way to find their real location is to drag the folder from Finder to a terminal window at the moment when you need to type it.
 Anyway, you'll end up running something like `ln -s "/Users/nick/Library/Mobile Documents/com~apple~CloudDocs/Lists" ~/Lists`.
-1. Install the following scripts into `~/Library/Scripts` ([here's how](#installing-applescripts-on-mac)):
+1. Install the following scripts into `~/Library/Scripts` ([here's how](#installing-scripts-on-mac)):
     - [FMP - Append](./fmp/FMP%20-%20Append.applescript.js)
         - This one uses BBEdit for its optional "Append and open" button; you can edit the script and switch that to your preferred editor if you want.
     - [fmp.rb](./fmp/fmp.rb)